 This fringe theory, espoused by both the well-meaning and charlatans, held that the HI virus did not cause the disease Aids, that Aids drugs such as AZT were toxic (many were, but not as toxic as the disease itself), and that Aids could be simply managed with good nutrition and cocktails of vitamins.

 Mbeki, the son of Govan Mbeki, was a stalwart in the struggle against apartheid.
 He was convinced that the deficient immune systems of people with HIV were mainly a result of poverty, not the virus.
 He was convinced that antiretroviral drugs would make people infected with HIV more sick.

 Mbeki refused to accept the scientific consensus that contradicted his conviction.
-Like Donald Trump on climate change today, Mbeki thought he knew better than the scientists.
-And he was the president.
+He thought he knew better than the scientists.
+He was the president.

 In Parliament on 20 September 2000, to the approving laughter of MPs, Thabo Mbeki questioned whether the human immunodeficiency virus (HIV) caused acquired immunodeficiency syndrome (Aids):